Tarrant's Hotel, next to the Golden Fleece Hotel, Herbert Street

 Unfortunately there is no single photo of Tarrant's Hotel as it was reputed to be the best hotel in Gulgong.
 It was originally licensed to Edgar Campbell in March 1871, but in early 1872 he moved on to the West Coast Hotel leaving Ted (Edward) Tarrant to take over the licence himself.
 If you look closely at this photograph you can faintly see Tarrant's hotel next door, iron roof, brick chimneys, and a white picket fence around the front verandah.

-Merlin & Bayliss stayed in Tarrant's Hotel while they were in Gulgong taking these photos.
+Merlin & Bayliss stayed in Tarrant's Hotel while they were in Gulgong taking the photos that became the Holtermann Collection.

 Source: Information supplied by Baldwin & Davis, Research Gulgong (July 2006)